GoldenKTB/Konrad/README.md

 - It also utilizes a sentiment analysis model to determine the users' mood and respond accordingly.

 ## Created with
-Python, Tkinker, Transformer models (DiabloGPT and DistilBERT)
+Python, Tkinter, Transformer models (DiabloGPT and DistilBERT)

 ## How to use
 Run the app.py file using an IDE of your choice or from the terminal.